turingschool/front-end-curriculum/lessons/module-2/asynchronous-javascript.md

 [//]: Instructor note (this is a comment in markdown) - This lesson should follow after the fetch lesson.

+### Learning goals
+* Understand why we need asynchronous javascript
+* Understand what happens behind the scenes when asynchronous javascript runs and the steps it goes through

+## Vocab

+- `Execution Call Stack` A data structure for the interpreter to keep track of its place in a script that calls multiple functions.
+It is single threaded and LIFO (Last In First Out)
+- `Browser APIs` Built in APIs that have a separate execution context from your code (They act as separate threads) examples include `setTimeout` and `fetch`
+- `Event Queue` A data structure that holds functions returned from Browser APIs that are ready to go back on the stack.
+It is FIFO (First In First Out)
+- `Event Loop` Middleman between event queue and call stack.
+Checks if call stack is empty and adds functions from the event queue

 Let's talk more about JavaScript and it's ability to be asynchronous.
 What does that mean, and how can we wrangle or take advantage of that fact?